simonbengtsson/jsPDF-AutoTable/README.md

  };
 ```

-See the examples folder for instructions how to use the plugin.
+See the examples folder for instructions how to use the options.
 You can also read the code (~200 lines) if in doubt!

 ### Contributions and feature requests
 If you would like any new features, feel free to post issues or make pull request.